NCERT Solutions for Social History Class 10 Chapter 4

 Answer: True.

-Answer: The phase of industrialisation before the factory system is known as proto-industrialization.
+Answer: The phase of industrialization before the factory system is known as proto-industrialization.
 There was large-scale industrial manufacturing for a worldwide market before the arrival of factories.
-Proto-industrialisation is the term for this period of industrial history.
+Proto-industrialization is the term for this period of industrial history.

 Discuss

-Question 1: Why did some industrialists in nineteenth-century Europe prefer hand labour over machines?
+Why did some industrialists in nineteenth-century Europe prefer hand labor over machines?

-ANswer: Hand labour was preferred by certain industrialists in nineteenth-century Europe over machinery because:
+Answer: Hand labor was preferred by certain industrialists in nineteenth-century Europe over machinery because

-• Machine-made clothing could not meet market expectations for a wide range of styles, colours, and types.
-Only human skills could create intricate designs and colours.
+• Machine-made clothing could not meet market expectations for a wide range of styles, colors, and types.
+Only human skills could create intricate designs and colors.

-• During the Victorian era, nobles and other upper-class individuals favoured solely handcrafted items.
+• During the Victorian era, nobles and other upper-class individuals favored solely handcrafted items.

 • Machines were expensive, ineffectual, difficult to repair, and required large capital investments.

-• At the time, labour was readily accessible at modest salaries.
+• At the time, labor was readily accessible at modest salaries.

-• Only seasonal labour was necessary for seasonal businesses.
+• Only seasonal labor was necessary for seasonal businesses.

-Answer: The English East India Company employed a variety of methods to obtain silk and cotton from weavers, including:
+Answer: The English East India Company employed a variety of methods to obtain silk and cotton from weavers, including the following:

 • The appointment of paid supervisors is known as Gomasthas.
 They also gathered supplies and evaluated the weavers’ cloth quality.

-Question 3: Imagine that you have been asked to write an article for an encyclopaedia on Britain and the history of cotton.
+Imagine that you have been asked to write an article for an encyclopedia on Britain and the history of cotton.
 Write your piece using information from the entire chapter.

 Answer: Britain and the cotton history:

-The employees reacted with disdain and contempt to most inventions in the textile industry since machines meant less manual labour and fewer jobs.
+The employees reacted with disdain and contempt to most inventions in the textile industry since machines meant less manual labor and fewer jobs.
 One such creation was the Spinning Jenny.
-Woollen industry women were opposed to it and attempted to destroy it since it was displacing them in the labour market.
+Woolen industry women were opposed to it and attempted to destroy it since it was displacing them in the labor market.

 Britain used to import a lot of silk and cotton from India before technical improvements.

 In England, fine Indian textiles were quite popular.
 When the East India Company gained political control, they used coercion to fully exploit India’s weavers and textile industry for Britain’s benefit.
-Manchester thereafter became the centre of cotton production.
+Manchester, thereafter, became the center of cotton production.

 As a result, India became a significant customer of British cotton products.